 1st November 2010

-1. I tried EVERYTHING in my wardrobe on.
-I took a morning out and hauled all my clothes into the living room (I find it easier to do these things when watching the 400th re-run of friends) and tried them on in front of a mirror.
+1. Try EVERYTHING in your wardrobe on.
+Take a morning out and haul all your clothes into the living room (I find it easier to do these things when watching the 400th re-run of some crappy tv show) and try them on in front of a mirror.

-2. I sorted my clothes by type and tried them on in order (tops, jackets, dresses, skirts, short and pants) to make it easier.
+2. Sort your clothes by type and try them on in order (tops, jackets, dresses, skirts, short and pants) to make it easier.

-3. I made five different piles in the living room (you can imagine the mess) one for clothes to keep, one for clothes to sell, one for clothes to give away, one for clothes for DIYing and a final one for clothes that needed altering in order to keep.
+3. Make five different piles – one for clothes to keep, one for clothes to sell, one for clothes to give away, one for clothes for DIYing and a final one for clothes that needed altering in order to keep.

-4. I was ruthless about every item’s wearability.
-I asked myself:
+4. Be ruthless about every item’s wearability.
+ASK YOURSELF:

 - When was the last time I wore this?
-If I hadn’t worn the item in the last 6 months (taking into account the season) I probably wasn’t going to wear it again.
-I let myself keep a small number of ‘sentimental’ items as well as expensive basics, but most things I hadn’t worn went out, particularly cheap items bought on a whim or on sale.
+If you haven’t worn the item in the last 6 months (taking into account the season) you probably aren’t going to wear it again.
+I often let myself keep a small number of ‘sentimental’ items as well as expensive basics, but most things I hadn’t worn went out, particularly cheap items bought on a whim or on sale.

 - Does this make me feel attractive?
 If you look at yourself in the mirror and what you’re trying on doesn’t make you feel your best (wrong shape, colour or style), maybe you should get rid of it?
 If it doesn’t make you feel good you’ll be much less likely to wear it.

 - Does this fit properly?
-For each item I checked the fit by lifting my arms, sitting down, bending over etc. Bum crack or too much boobage is not a good look.
-I got rid of things if I had grown out of them, even if I liked them (oh the pain!).
-The likelihood of me being the same size I was when I am 16 again?
-Ummm slim to none.
-Perhaps you’re different and you fluctuate in size, in which case you could allow a bit more flexibility here.
+For each item check the fit by lifting your arms, sitting down, bending over etc. Bum crack or too much boobage is not a good look.
+I get rid of things if I have grown out of them, even if I liked them (oh the pain!).

 - Is this item out of date?
 Some fashions and prints will date very quickly and if you haven’t worn it because it reflects a trend that has passed completely, you’ll not wear it again soon.